Class Meetings: Wednesdays, 7:20-10:00 PM in Innovation Hall, Room 136.

 Office: 4412 in the Nguyen Engineering Building.

 This course presents the principles and practices of communication networks in a top-down fashion.
-The topics include: the role of the Internet; the Application, Transport, Network, Link Layers; wireless and mobile networks; network protocols and algorithms; network security; and modern applications.
+The topics include: the role of the Internet; the Application, Transport, Network, and Link Layers; network protocols and algorithms; network security; and modern applications.
+We study Internet protocols such as HTTP, TCP/IP, DNS, SNMP, etc.

 Your final grade will be determined by your performance as follows: